coala/coala/docs/Developers/Git_Basics.rst

 will work.
 Do not change files when you are on your fork's master branch.
-If you submit a Pull Request from your fork's master branch, maintainers will assume that you didn't read this guide. coala developers may even reject your work (even if it is a good patch), because you are showing you haven't checked our documentation.
-The reason why you should never develop on your master branch is because your fork's master branch should always be synchronized with the main repository's master branch, which is much more challenging if it has new commits on it.
+If you submit a Pull Request from your fork's master branch, maintainers will assume that you didn't read this guide. coala developers may even reject your work (even if it is a good patch) because you are showing you haven't checked our documentation.
+The reason why you should never develop on your master branch is that your fork's master branch should always be synchronized with the main repository's master branch, which is much more challenging if it has new commits on it.
 This is why we create our own branch: